 For example, suppose your system has one physical CPU installed with two cores (Dual-core processor); typically, your operating system will see the two logical processors (1 core = 1 processor).
 Still, if you enable the Hyper-Threading (HT) feature in BIOS, your processor will pretend to have 4 cores, and the operating system will treat like there are 4 logical processors assigned to that.

 Hyper-Threading Technology is the proprietary term used by Intel, but the general term is Simultaneous Multithreading (SMT).
-It allows the processor to schedule two separate execution contexts per core of a physical CPU and a rapid switch between the execution context.
-During the execution of one compute task (thread) other thread goes into a wait state which means when both the logical processors need to execute the compute task at the same time then one logical processor executes the task.
-Another processor’s thread has to go into ‘wait’ state and vice versa.
-That is why it does not perform as good as two physical core processor.
+It allows the processor to schedule two separate execution contexts per core of a physical CPU and a rapid switch between the execution contexts.
+During the execution of one compute task (thread) other thread goes into a wait state, which means when both the logical processors need to execute the compute task at the same time then one logical processor executes the task.
+Another processor’s thread has to go into a ‘wait’ state and vice versa.
+That is why it does not perform as good as two physical core processors.